selvinortiz/craft.spamguard/readme.md

 #### 0.4.1
 - Fixes inaccurate fetching of setting values
+- Corrects a `plugins call` example in the readme
 - Adds the `spamGuardSubmittedContent() action
 - Removes code examples in source code
 - Handles missing `API Key` more gracefully
 - Adds placeholder Controller/Actions to be implemented
+- Adds the Akismet model

 #### 0.4
 - Adds the `migrations` folder due to some errors while self updating if not present